ietf-wg-acme/acme/draft-ietf-acme-acme.md

 client about server-initiated revocation.

 external_secret (optional, string):
-: An array of URIs that the server can use to contact the client for issues related to this authorization.
-For example, the server may wish to notify the client about server-initiated revocation.
+: A secret value that the server can use to authenticate this registration as belonging the same entity as an already-existing system.

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the